klny/function-wrapper/README.md

  * before - function to be executed before your function
  * after - function to be executed after your function
  * wrap - optional, boolean to control wrapping (default true - always wrap)
- * cond - optional, function to control wrapper during execution (default true - always execute wrapper's functionality)
+ * cond - optional, function to control wrapper during execution (default true - always execute)

 ## Examples
 ### Wrap any sync/async function...